 This cloud forest is located in the department of Santa Ana, near the city of Metapan, in the northwest region of the country; it is part of the Protected Natural Area known as the Trifinio-Fraternidad cross-border biosphere.

-Montecristo was the first protected area in the country, its principal purpose is to protect the astonishing flora and fauna found in the park.
+Montecristo was the first protected area in the country; its principal purpose is to protect the astonishing flora and fauna found in the park.

 The location and conditions of the park make it suitable for a wide variety of plants, animals, and other living things to fully develop.

-Top things to do and see at Montecristo National Park in El Salvador.
+Visiting Montecristo National Park in El Salvador.

 Hiking to El Trifinio.